MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/formatstring-element-for-wideitem-for-widecontrol-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/23/2021
 ms.topic: reference
-title: FormatString Element for WideItem for WideControl (Format)
+title: FormatString Element for WideItem
-description: FormatString Element for WideItem for WideControl (Format)
+description: FormatString Element for WideItem
 ---
-# FormatString Element for WideItem for WideControl (Format)
+# FormatString Element for WideItem

 Specifies a format pattern that defines how the property or script value is displayed in the view.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-WideControl Element (Format)
+- WideControl Element
-WideEntries Element (Format)
+- WideEntries Element
-WideEntry Element for WideControl (Format)
+- WideEntry Element
-WideItem Element for WideControl (Format)
+- WideItem Element
-FormatString Element for WideItem for WideControl (Format)
+- FormatString Element

 ## Syntax